 What Is It?

-Interventional radiology (IR) plays a significant role in the insertion of peripherally inserted central catheters (PICC lines).
-A PICC line is a long, thin catheter that is inserted into a vein in the arm and advanced until the tip reaches a large vein near the heart.
-This allows for the administration of medications, fluids, and other treatments over an extended period.
+A PICC line is a long, thin catheter that is inserted into a vein in the upper arm.
+This allows for the administration of medications (such as antibiotics), fluids, and other treatments over an extended period.

-- Local Anesthesia – A local anesthetic is administered to numb the area where the catheter will be inserted.
+A local anesthetic is administered to numb the area where the catheter will be inserted.
 This helps minimize discomfort during the procedure.
+Using ultrasound and x-ray guidance, a catheter (thin flexible tube) is inserted into a vein in the upper arm until the tip is positioned in a large central vein near the heart.

 How Do I Prep For The Procedure?